Mesa Verde National Park: History and Culture

 Practical Info for Visiting National Park:

 • Get the tour tickets.
 Tour(s) are the highlight and it’s very reasonably priced.
-You can buy tickets up to two days in advance for most tours.
+You can buy tickets up to 14 days in advance as of 2023.

 • The must-see sights are: Cliff Palace, Balcony House, Mesa Top Loop